Office of Emergency Management

 - Mahwah Emergency Management Director – Raymond Roe

-- Mahwah Emergency Management Deputy Director – Captain Stuart Blank
+- Mahwah Emergency Management Deputy Coordinator – Captain Stuart Blank

-- Mahwah Emergency Management Deputy Director – Ed Garza
+- Mahwah Emergency Management Deputy Coordinator – Ed Garza

 - Mahwah Emergency Management Logistics Coordinator - Tom Dillon